Chinese and others are coming, coral reefs are dying, public beaches are disappearing; will mountains, food, communities, and languages follow?

 Unlike some of our parents, many of us are more curious and educated about the sacrifices they have made.
 Some have passed on without seeing the fruits of their labor.

-While this is not an indictment on any current or previous leadership, many people are wondering who will be responsible for the next generation’s repayment.
+While the is not an indictment on any current or previous leadership, many people are wondering who will be responsible for the next generation’s repayment.

-The fate of an outer region can be difficult to predict, but who is on the side of the poor when investment bankers are on the side of the rich, or is it always an economic investment or concealed exploitation?
+Who is on the side of the poor when investment bankers are on the side of the rich, or is it always a financial investment or a covert exploitation?

-I own your ports, roads, and markets now what?
+I own your ports, roads, and markets now what next on the agenda?

 Those governments may be forced to use their own land as collateral if their investors’ ATMs start ringing for payments and these countries cannot afford to pay them back.

-While new enterprises have helped to reduce unemployment rates, poverty persists due to underemployment, low-skilled occupations, and little or no employee protection.
+While new businesses may have helped to reduce unemployment rates in some areas, poverty endures due to widespread underemployment, low-skilled careers that earn low income, and little or no employee protection for individuals employed by these businesses.

 These issues, if not addressed holistically, not only result in the loss of the middle class but also in the relocation of people from coastlines, as I have seen the sand being swept from their feet.

-Unfortunately, it appears that only a few are doing an excellent job.
-Some residents argue that little progress has been made and that more should have been done today to address environmental issues.
+Some residents believe that not much progress has been made and that more could have been done today to tackle environmental issues arising from some of these modernization projects.

-Despite local government polls consistently showing that these communities want the government to require companies to report climate risks before all projects.
+Despite the fact that polls conducted by local governments constantly reveal that these communities want the government to force firms to report climate risks before beginning any project.

 There have been proposals, environmentalist meetings, stream cleaning, and improved trash disposals, but concerns are frequently caught in the political whirlwind.

-While many of these global investments have improved the financial quality of life in some areas, such as tax revenue to governments and job creation, experts warn that they may have a long-term negative impact on their local environment.
+Yes, certain much-needed global investments have enhanced the quality of life in some areas, such as tax revenue to governments and job creation, but experts caution that they may have long-term detrimental consequences for their local environment.
+This reinforces the point.

 Off-Camera Reality: